SchweizerischeBundesbahnen/thingsboard-advanced-attribute-widget/README.md

 6. copy content of src/javascript.js to javascript section
 7. copy content of src/settings-schema.json to "Settings schema"
 8. save widget

+At step 2. you can also specify the version of the class by adding the github version behind an "@", for example: https://cdn.jsdelivr.net/gh/SchweizerischeBundesbahnen/thingsboard-advanced-attribute-widget@bc0c2280f271f915b411d9949654ccf82e172bf1/src/class.inputfield.js to get commit version "bc0c2280f271f915b411d9949654ccf82e172bf1".

 ## Usage
 1. Create new Dashboard